 - Configure log sources in the Cloudwatch agent configuration file.

 To set up AWS custom logs, first, you need to create and add an IAM role to your instance.
 This IAM role will have write access to Cloudwatch service so that all the logs can be shipped to Cloudwatch.

 Before creating a role, you need to create a custom policy.

-3. In the next page, give a name and description for your policy and copy the following content in the policy block and click
+Step 3: Copy the following content in the policy block.
+In the next page, give a name, description for your policy and click

 create policy option.